Last Updated: June 3, 2026

 The figure below shows the definition of availability for the Customer Contact resource.

-If you defined this correctly, you can go to the Resource Usage view, scroll out to August 2021, and zoom in on the monthly timescale; you will see that the resource is available at 20%.
-It is unavailable for August, and then availability goes up to 50% in September.
+If you defined this correctly, you can go to the Resource Usage view, scroll out to August 2021, and zoom in on the monthly timescale; you will see that the Customer Contact resource is available at 20%.
+They are unavailable for August, and then availability goes up to 50% in September.

 Go back to the Resource Sheet view and define these additional resources.

-Group Facilitator, Work type, Standard Calendar, Max Units of 100%, standard rate of $1,200 per day, Enter Contractor in the Group field.
+Group Facilitator, Work type, Standard Calendar, set Max Units to 100%, and the Standard Rate at $1,200 per day, Enter Contractor in the Group field.

 Video Studio Rental, Material type, and the rate is $900 per day, which would be $900 per unit.
 Weekends are $700 per day; enter $900 in Table A and $700 in Table B.